Silk Road Connect students from JHS 185 take bows after their culminating event performance in June 2013

-In response, the Silk Road Project has developed Silk Road Connect, an approach to teaching targeting middle schools in low-resourced communities, where students are least likely to have access to the transformative power of the arts.
-By working with middle school students, we are engaging children at a pivotal point in their lives when making connections with a broader world can be of enormous benefit.
+In response, the Silk Road Project has developed Silk Road Connect, an approach to teaching that targets upper elementary and middle school students in low-resourced communities, where students are least likely to have access to the transformative power of the arts.
+By working with students in this age range, we are engaging children at a pivotal point in their lives when making connections with a broader world can be of enormous benefit.

 To learn more about upcoming Silk Road Connect education events, including professional development sessions, join our Silk Road Connect mailing list by emailing firstname.lastname@example.org.